TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 Both LA758 and LA758 Spur are signed LA758, so the short segment connecting the main route to LA29 was drafted as the spur.

+The northern end of LA807 is unclear.
+It no longer reaches the state line.

 LA987-3 and LA987-3 Spur are both signed on the same road, and what appears to be the spur is signed LA987-3, so the shorter road will be drafted as LA987-3 Spur.

 LA1055 is not signed along LA450 or LA38 according to GMSV, so the 2 segments of LA1055 will be drafted separately.